Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

     pointers were passed into lua hiding the borrowing issues; now it's gotten to the point where changing it has become too hard.
-This is something I really want to fix because its one of the ugliest parts of my game's code, but I'm at a loss at how to solve this nicely.
+This is something I really want to fix because it's one of the ugliest parts of my game's code, but I'm at a loss at how to solve this nicely.